robinbar1/codetest/README.md

 ## Testing scripts

 Run `scripts/test_scripts.sh` to lint the shell scripts and validate the PowerShell syntax when a PowerShell executable is available.
+Windows users can run `scripts/test_scripts.ps1` in PowerShell to perform the same checks without a Bash environment.